YourIPaddress/FDP/05-Production-Readiness/README.md

-# Step 5 – Model Evaluation (Sales Data: Hit_Target Yes/No)
+# Step 5 – Model Evaluation

 This section explains all evaluation metrics used to assess the performance of the classification model.
-Designed in an MBA-friendly way with simple language, clear math, and business meaning.

 ---